HKUSTSMARTLab/hkust-smart-group/content/post/two-papers-were-accepted-in-radiology-ai/index.md

 ---
-title: Two papers were accepted in Radiology AI.
+title: One paper was accepted in Radiology AI.
 date: 2022-07-07T03:46:08.917Z
 summary: G﻿ood News!
 We have two papers accepted in Radiology AI.
 draft: false